gray-adeyi/pypaystack2/docs/tutorials/tutorial1.md

 ## Where to go from here

 **It's all in your hands now**.
-We now have a working cli app, but it does not have all the features to make it a fully fledged **Paystack command line client** you can bring in more wrappers and implement new commands.
+We now have a working cli app, but it does not have all the features to make it a fully fledged **Paystack command line client** you can implement more commands.
 It also does not handle all the likely exception that can occur, but then, the purpose of the tutorial is to expose you to `pypaystack2`.
 Not sure how something works, you can always search the documentation.
 Good luck on your next project!